Covering the basics: Making a character

 Backstory

 Ask your GM questions about the world and the setting.
 The more you understand, the easier it will be for you to place them there.
 If your GM is willing to work with you to flesh out the world around your character’s past, you will end up adding towns, locations, events and traditions to their world.
-Some players will find it difficult to write their character’s story.
+You may find it difficult to write your character’s backstory https://groupfinder.eu/library/covering-the-basics-creating-a-character-backstory.
 You are not a writer, at least thats what you keep telling yourself.
 Doesn’t matter - your GM is hardly expecting you to write an eloquent piece of literary history.
 And that is not really that important.
 What is, is to know where your character came from - do they have a past that slowly catches up to them.
 A debt that will eventually have to be repaid.
 Or a goal that they are striving towards, as they have set out on their adventuring path.
 You shouldn’t try to aim for a 7-page backstory from the start.
 Some GMs might find backstories that are too detailed and long to be counter-productive.
 But setting where they grew up, with whom they interacted back then - how they grew up and mark down some important events that formed them as a character.
 Think back to the core concept of your character - and reverse-engineer your way towards the events and reasons why they ended up that way.

 Generative AI